ag-sd/linux-scripts/arch-setup/README.md

 Add Shortcut > jumpapp -R -f konsole >> win+R
 ```

+## iPhone (iOS) Support
+Ensure the following packages are intstalled
+1. `libimobiledevice`.
+CHeck if its running with the command `systemctl status usbmuxd.service`
+2. To access the media filesystem, install `gvfs-gphoto2`.
+To access the app document filesystem, install `gvfs-afc`

 ## Miscellaneous Notes
 ### Using Nemo as the file manager in XFCE

+If you choose to replace Thunar with Nemo, the desktop will not work out of the box.
+Additonally, Nemo will not call the xfce-terminal by default.
+Thus, some configuration is needed.

 ```sh
 # Install nemo and dconf-editor